Is this program right for you?

 UAI Campuses: Viña del Mar or Peñalolén

 Students may choose from two of UAI's campuses: the Peñalolén campus in the suburbs of Chile's capital, Santiago, or the campus in Viña del Mar, a city approximately one and half hours east of Santiago on the Pacific coast.
 Students are encouraged to consider the Viña campus.
 The Viña campus offers more options for international students, including a homestay program, and the addition of course courses in English for international students.
 The Viña campus is located up on a hill and overlooks the lovely beach town of Viña del Mar.
 Viña's population is approximately 300,000.
-The Viña campus has brand new constuction and state of the art facilities.
+The Viña campus has brand new construction and state of the art facilities.
 It has a smaller student population than the Peñalolén campus, with approximately 3,000 students in attendance.
-The other campus, Peñalolén, is located in Santiago, a city of approximately six million.
+The other campus, Peñalolén, is located in a suburb of Santiago, a city of approximately six million.
 Santiago is bordered by the spectacular snow-capped Andes Mountains to the east and the nearby Pacific Ocean to the west.
 The UAI campus in Peñalolén is located on the outskirts of Santiago in the foothills of the Andes mountains.
-The Peñalolén campus has approximately 8,000 students, therefore it is bigger than Viña, but there are fewer international students in Peñalolén, and students tend to be more independent there.
+The Peñalolén campus has approximately 8,000 students, therefore it is bigger than Viña, but there are fewer international students in Peñalolén, and students tend to be more on their own and independent.

 The majority of courses are taught in Spanish, though there may be complementary readings in English.
 At the Viña del Mar campus only, there are a few courses taught in English.
 These have also offered some courses on Chilean and Latin American Studies and Business in Latin America.
 The rest of the courses at Viña - and ALL of the courses in Peñalolén - are conducted in Spanish.